 Printed Circuit Board (PCB)

 At its core, a Printed Circuit Board (PCB) is the physical foundation upon which electronic circuits are constructed.
 PCBs are typically made of a non-conductive substrate, such as fiberglass or epoxy, with a thin layer of conductive material, often copper, etched onto its surface.
 The copper traces form a complex network of pathways that connect electronic components like resistors, capacitors, and integrated circuits.
-PCB assembly serves as the structural backbone of electronic devices, providing mechanical support and facilitating the electrical connections needed for a circuit to function.
+PCB assembly serves as the structural backbone of electronic devices, providing mechanical support and facilitating the electrical connections needed for a circuit to function, with or without a miniature circuit breaker.

 Circuit Card Assembly (CCA)